 We are thrilled to announce our 78th concert season and unveil the 2018/2019 Phillips Music concerts.
 The visceral thrill of live music that our audiences experience is quite extraordinary.
 Musicians relish the atmosphere in our Music Room—they appreciate its intimacy, the surrounding artworks, and the ease of communicating with those present.
 We have found nothing more rewarding and are very grateful to each of you who come to our concerts.
 The Phillips Music team is eager for you to join us this season as we return to a refreshed Music Room.
-Following one year of renovation, we can now enjoy improved acoustics, new artwork (now including sculpture), an impressively quiet HVAC system, a cash bar prior to concerts and during intermissions, and . . . seat cushions!
+Following one year of renovation, we can now enjoy improved acoustics, new artwork (now including sculpture), an impressively quiet HVAC system, and. . . seat cushions!

 A music documentary about Olivier Messiaen’s transcendent masterpiece, that he composed in a World War II prison camp, and debuted there on January 15, 1941.
 This film was completed on the 75th Anniversary of that historic premiere, and features “The President’s Own” United States Marine Band Ensemble performing in rehearsal and at The Phillips Collection.
 Created by H. Paul Moon.

 Some of the world's leading pianists have played The Phillips Collection's Steinway Concert D 542016, but they started hearing something wrong with it: the soundboard.
 This half-hour documentary—named for the spruce wood that replaced the soundboard—tells the story of tearing the piano apart and bringing it back to life.
 Along the way, we learn how a piano works and witness the consummate art of restoration by PianoCraft.
 Rising international star Olivier Cavé puts it to the test in this cinematic music documentary by filmmaker H. Paul Moon.